 They can also cap the vacation time earned.
 These caps are often set to prevent excessive accruals and may vary depending on the company’s policies.

 Employers can also specify when employees are eligible to start using their accrued vacation or PTO days.
-Additionally, in Colorado, unless the company’s policies or employment contracts state otherwise, there is generally no legal requirement for employers to pay out accrued, unused vacation or PTO upon an employee’s termination from the company.
+Additionally, in Colorado, accrued vacation or PTO must be paid out upon termination regardless of company policies

 What happens to Roll Over (Carry Over, Brought Forward) Leaves?